Langston Golf Course: Development

-Course history
+Management and incidents

 First four decades

 Two plane crashes occurred on Langston Golf Course in the 1940s.
 On December 28, 1945, a single-engine civilian light plan landed without incident on the course after weather forced the pilot down.
 Another light plane, this one with engine problems, was forced to land on the course in 1948.

 The Leoffler company's management of the course came under scrutiny in the late 1940s.
 Golfers complained about the course so vehemently that U.S. Senate Subcommittee on Public Lands began an investigation and asked the Park Service to delay renewing the firm's contract.
 A consultant strongly criticized the firm's stewardship of the course.
 Nonetheless, the Loeffler company renewed its contract to manage Langston Golf Course in 1951.
 In the summer of 1951, Leoffler won special permission from the Office of Price Stabilization (a federal agency created to control prices during the Korean War) to raise fees at the course.
 The company signed a 10-year contract to manage the course in 1954.

 In 1957, the course suffered a setback when its one-story, concrete storage building burned to the ground, destroying $3,000 ($23,275 in 2010 inflated-adjusted dollars) worth of maintenance equipment.

 The National Capital Planning Commission proposed filling in 59 acre of Kingman Lake (about 50 to 60 percent of the lake's total area) in 1961 to make two small unnamed islands in the lake part of the mainland, which would add an additional 19 acre to Langston Golf Course.
 This plan was never acted on.
 In 1963, Leoffler reported that Langston Golf Course had been turning a profit under his management, even though the company had spent tens of thousands of dollars to have the greens refurbished and a miniature golf course added.
 Later that year, the NPS put a fence around Langston Golf Course to prevent golfers from accessing the course without paying fees and to prevent school children (some of whom had been hit by golf balls) from crossing the course during play.
 The course was closed for 24 hours on November 25, 1963, the day President John F. Kennedy was buried.